stolostron/submariner-addon/README.md

 2. Build the `submariner-addon` image locally by running `make images`.

 3. Prepare clusters by running `make clusters`.
 This will:
-    - Create two clusters: `cluster1` and `cluster2`. `cluster1` is going to be used as the Hub.
+    - Create two clusters: `cluster1` and `cluster2`. `cluster1` is going to be used as the hub.
     - Load the local Docker images to the kind cluster `cluster1`.
     - Deploy the [operator-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager)
     - Deploy the `ClusterManager` and `submariner-addon` on `cluster1`.
-This includes the required Hub cluster components.
+This includes the required hub cluster components.
     - Deploy the `Klusterlet` on `cluster1` and `cluster2`.
 This includes the required the managed cluster agents.
-    - Join `cluster1` and `cluster2` to the Hub cluster `cluster1`, the `cluster1` and `cluster2` are the managed clusters.
+    - Join `cluster1` and `cluster2` to the hub cluster `cluster1`, the `cluster1` and `cluster2` are the managed clusters.

 4. Run the demo by issuing `make demo`.
 This will:
     - Label the managed clusters with `cluster.open-cluster-management.io/clusterset: clusterset1`.
     - Create a `ClusterSet`.
     - Create `ManagedClusterAddon` on each managed cluster namespaces.
-    - Deploy the Submariner Broker on the Hub cluster and the required Submariner components on the managed clusters.
+    - Deploy the Submariner Broker on the hub cluster and the required Submariner components on the managed clusters.
     - Interconnect `cluster1` and `cluster2` using Submariner.

 To delete the kind environment, use `make clean`.